Chevy EV

 On the tail of the Volt came the Spark in 2014.
 The Spark was the first all-electric passenger car under General Motors' umbrella of brands since the mild-mannered EV1 was discontinued in 1999.
 The Spark lasted until 2016, when Chevy shifted gears to concentrate on the release of the Bolt EV, which hit American markets in 2017.

 Chevy released statements in late 2020 indicating that a larger Bolt EUV was on the horizon.
 An electric vehicle in the SUV class, the Bolt EUV will be based on the current Blazer and Equinox styling.
-Chevy has already announced that this vehicle will include GM's hands-free driving system, known as Super Cruise.
+Chevy had announced that this vehicle would include GM's hands-free driving system, known as Super Cruise.

 The 2021 Bolt EV